7 Easter Hosting Tips for First-Time Homeowners

 • Ask a family member to bring ice or beverages.

 • Have a friend who loves to bake?
-Request their favorite Easter dessert.
+Request that they bring their favorite baked treat.

-• Delegate decorating tasks to a crafty relative or friend who arrives early.
+• Delegate decorating to a crafty relative or friend who can arrive early.

 During the Party